Ukraine claims to recapture Black Sea oil platforms seized during Crimea's annexation

 Ukrainian President Volodymyr Zelenskyy has vowed to do all he can to bring back Crimea, which Russia annexed from Ukraine in 2014, and has urged international allies to support the effort.

-Ukraine's reported battlefront gains, which could not be independently confirmed, came as North Korean leader Kim Jong Un was on a train headed for Russia for a meeting with Russian President Vladimir Putin.
-The meeting announced by the two leaders' countries could include discussions of North Korea providing arms to restock Russia's dwindling arsenal.
+Ukraine's reported battlefront gains, which could not be independently confirmed, came ahead of a meeting expected in coming days between Russian President Vladimir Putin and North Korean leader Kim Jong Un, which could include discussions of North Korea providing arms to restock Russia's dwindling arsenal.

-U.S. officials released intelligence last week indicating that North Korea and Russia were arranging a Putin-Kim meeting for sometime this month as they expand cooperation in the face of deepening confrontations with the United States.

 In other developments, German Foreign Minister Annalena Baerbock made an unannounced visit to Kyiv, Ukraine's capital.
 She promised support for Ukraine’s path toward European Union membership while calling for additional reforms in the country.